Kushuh/react-better-containers/README.md

 >My text.</Text>
 ```

-ℹ If a ref is passed as an argument, it will automatically be applied to the rendered element.
+ℹ️ If a ref is passed as an argument, it will automatically be applied to the rendered element.
 Both static and functional ref works.

 #### Props